Physical Layer Deception as a Stackelberg Game: Strategy Regimes, Equilibrium, and Robust Design: Problem Setup

 \end{enumerate}

-\revise{}{It shall be noted that the three decryption strategies are applicable to both \emph{Eve} and \emph{Bob}.
-In the subsequent analysis, both \emph{Bob} and \emph{Eve} perform decryption based on this mechanism.} Due to the superior conditions of the legitimate channel, \emph{Bob} is highly likely to correctly decode both the ciphertext and the key, thereby recovering the intended plaintext.
+{The three strategies apply to both \emph{Bob} and \emph{Eve}.} Due to the superior conditions of the legitimate channel, \emph{Bob} is highly likely to correctly decode both the ciphertext and the key, thereby recovering the intended plaintext.
 In contrast, \emph{Eve} is less likely to decode the key successfully and is consequently more inclined to employ one of the three decryption strategies.
-Moreover, it is worth noting that in real-world deployment, if \emph{Alice} is properly configured to encode both the message and the key with adequate redundancy and transmit them at sufficient power levels, the likelihood of mistaking one valid codeword for another is assumed to be negligible compared to the probability of a decoding failure.
+With adequate redundancy and power, the likelihood of mistaking one valid codeword for another is negligible compared to the probability of a decoding failure.
 Therefore, in the following analysis, we only consider the case of \emph{Erasure} for decoding error, where bit errors exceed the correction capability but remain within the detection capability.

-For the receiver, whether it mistakenly believes that \emph{Alice} did not send a valid key and directly treats the ciphertext as the plaintext, or randomly selects a codeword from the remaining entries in the codebook as the plaintext, it ends up obtaining incorrect information in either case.
-Therefore, we can design special codebooks so that, after decrypting false information, deception will lead to a penalty and \emph{Eve} may either stop eavesdropping or even reveal herself, thereby enabling active defense against the eavesdropper.
+Under Perception or Exclusion without a recovered key, the receiver obtains incorrect information.
+Therefore, we can design codebooks so that acting on the falsely decrypted information incurs a semantic penalty on \emph{Eve}, quantified by the semantic distortion metric defined below.